Click seeks quick success with Astros after replacing Luhnow - WHIZ News

-Click took over for Jeff Luhnow, suspended for a season by Major League Baseball and then fired for his role in Houston’s sign-stealing scandal.
+Click took over for Jeff Luhnow, suspended for a season by Major League Baseball and then fired.
 The Astros last week hired 70-year-old Dusty Baker to take over for AJ Hinch as manager.

 The 42-year-old Click spent the last three seasons as the Tampa Bay Rays’ vice president of baseball operations.
 Click had been with Tampa Bay for the last 14 seasons.